jeffreytse/jekyll-jeffreytse-blog/_posts/2021-04-09-the-alternative-expressions-in-english.md

   - I'm into it

 - I want to do something
+  - I'm craving to do something
   - I'm dying to do something
+  - I'm itching to do something
+  - I'm keen to do something
+  - I'm looking forward to doing something

 - Bye
   - Look, I have got going